 There's a useful distinction worth making early:

-1. Fully free — there is no Pro tier and you have access to everything the app offers.
+- Fully free — there is no paid tier and you have access to everything the app offers, forever.
 Fridgely and Kitche fall here.
 The price you pay is in form: dated UI, slower development, or limited geography.

 Neither model is dishonest, but they're not the same product.
-A 14-day "free trial" of a paid app is not the same as a free app.
+A free trial of a paid app is not the same as a free-forever app — and this article is upfront about which apps here are which.

 ← scroll →